xdanradu/xdanradu.github.io/_posts/2018-12-19-object-oriented-programming-concepts.markdown

 # Abstract Class

-An abstract mehtod is a method declared without an implementation with the abstract keyword in front.
+An abstract method is a method declared without an implementation with the abstract keyword in front.

 An abstract class includes abstract methods.